What’s the best way to save money on accommodations AND get a taste of local life when visiting Japan? Use Airbnb.

 Let’s get this question out of the way first.
 Yes, it’s legal.

 In June 2018, Japan imposed new home-sharing regulations that affected Airbnb listings throughout the country.
-Initially, the number of listings dropped significantly, as many owners were not prepared to comply.
-Inventory has been growing since then as owners take the required steps, but Airbnb Japan still has fewer listings than it had previously.
+Initially, the number of listings dropped significantly, as many owners were not prepared to comply, but inventory bounced back over the years as owners took the required steps.

 Book your Japan Rail pass before you go!
 Click here to reserve now.